SeisoLLC/easy_infra/README.md

 easy_infra is a docker container that simplifies and secures Infrastructure as Code deployments.

-This is a sample addition
+This is a sample addition.

 ## Quickstart
 In order to run your code from within the container, volume mount your files into `/iac` and pass your command, such as `terraform validate`, as such: